wealth42/nick-fury/README.md

 * 4) Run the script named ```Create_table_and_intialize.py``` it will create the table if it dose not exist and intialize with values

 * 5) To set Python crontab follow the following steps.
-	* Open your terminal.Run the following command
+	* Open your terminal.
+Run the following command

  	* ```crontab -e ```